mirca/acceptance-rejection/README.rst

 If you made use of the code available in this repository, please consider citing the following work::

-    On the performance of the energy detector subject to impulsive noise in κ—μ, α—μ, and η—μ fading channels** JVM Cardoso, WJL Queiroz, H Liu, MS Alencar, Tsinghua Science and Technology, 2017.

     @ARTICLE{7986939,
     author={J. V. M. Cardoso and W. J. L. Queiroz and H. Liu and M. S. Alencar}, journal={Tsinghua Science and Technology},